-Color Expression 1
+Color Expression I

-In the Model Builder window, right-click the Results .
-Ray Diagram 2 ≥ Ray Trajectories 1 No node and click Color Expression .
-Alternatively, in the Ray Diagram 2 toolbar, click Color Expression .

-2 In the settings for Color Expression 1 Decate the Expression section.
+- In the Model Builder window, right-click the Results Image >Ray Diagram 2 m → Ray Trajectories 1 m node and click Color Expression .
+Alternatively, in the Ray Diagram 2 toolbar, click Color Expression . - 2 In the settings for Color Expression 1 \bigotimes , locate the Expression section.
 In the Expression text field, type at ('last', gop.rrel).
-This is the radial coordinate relative to the centroid of each release feature at the image plane.
+This is the radial coordinate relative to the average ray position in the image plane. - 3 From the Unit list, choose μm. - 4 Locate the Coloring and Style section.
+From the Color table list, choose Viridis.

-This color expression makes use of the time-like nature of the Ray Tracing study.
-That is, the "at" operator is used to color the rays along their whole path based on some characteristic at a specific point in time (in this case, "last").

-3 From the Unit list, choose μm.
+Surface 1

+- I On the Ray Diagram 2 toolbar, click Surface 📺. - 2 In the settings window for Surface, click the Replace Expression ≥ button in the upper-right corner of the Expression section.
+From the menu, expand Component 1 (comp1)>Geometrical Optics>Refractive index and choose gop.nrefd Refractive Index, d-line.
+This is the refractive index at 587.56 nm. - 3 Locate the Coloring and Style section.
+From the Color table list, choose GrayScale.

-Volume 1
+Selection 1